SURAJRAJPUT2006/SQL-Practice/Retail/readme.md

 Overview
 - This folder contains SQL queries focused on the basic questions on simulated retail business dataset.
 The dataset models core retail operations including customer management, product catalog, and order processing.

 - The goal is to practice foundational data retrieval and filtering operations commonly performed by data analysts within retail or e-commerce domains.
-And basic vision for any new learner to how to emphasize on "SELECT,FROM,WHERE" keyword AND " SOME " BASIC FILTERING " more domain or business specific.
+And basic vision for any new learner to how to emphasize on `SELECT,FROM,WHERE` keyword AND SOME ` BASIC FILTERING` more domain or business specific.

 ### What comes under Basic SQL queries?
-- Retrieving columns and rows using SELECT and FROM.
+- Retrieving columns and rows using `SELECT` and `FROM`.

-- Filtering data with WHERE clauses (conditions, comparisons, date ranges, null checks).
+- Filtering data with `WHERE clauses (conditions, comparisons, date ranges, null checks)`.

-- Using simple operators: =, >, <, IN, BETWEEN, LIKE.
+- Using simple operators: `=, >, <, IN, BETWEEN, LIKE`.

-- Selecting distinct records with DISTINCT.
+- Selecting distinct records with `DISTINCT`.

-- Sorting data using ORDER BY (optional but common in basic queries)
+- Sorting data using `ORDER BY (optional but common in basic queries)`
 ### Business Context

 Retail analysts use these tables daily to answer critical business questions such as: